 Once known as a soccer-focused service, fuboTV is now a more general skinny bundle (though it still retains a bit of sports/soccer focus).
 The service beefed up its lineup with non-sports channels like USA, FX, and others before re-launching to the public in February of 2017.

 One of those new networks?
 You guessed it: Fox News.
 The bad news here is that fuboTV doesn’t stack up as well in terms of price point.
-It’s $49.99/month, so it’s one of the pricier ways to get access to Fox News. fuboTV has a free trial, but it’s just 24 hours long – short of the week that DIRECTV NOW and PlayStation Vue both offer.
+It’s $49.99/month, so it’s one of the pricier ways to get access to Fox News.
+Like DIRECTV NOW and PlayStation Vue, fuboTV has a week-long free trial.

 Fox News fans were left out in the cold by the original skinny bundle, Sling TV – but they got their break when PlayStation Vue was made available on multiple platforms.
 Originally released only for PlayStation video game consoles (hence the name), PlayStation Vue is now a full-fledged multi-platform OTT skinny bundle from PlayStation parent company Sony.